Dreamown/im2mesh_matlab/README.md

 **News:**

+- Version 2.45 can export polygonal boundaries as `dxf` file.
-- In version 2.42, function `plotMeshes` become more powerful, providing a few plot style settings.
+- Function `plotMeshes` become more powerful, providing a few plot style settings (see demo 08).
 - Version 2.2.0 can use Gmsh as mesh generator (unstructured quadrilateral mesh).
 - Version 2.1.6 updates the DOI.
 Im2mesh is now citable.